MidwestElectronicsLLC/Color-Ball-Blast/README.md

 # Privacy Policy

-Color Ball Blast Privacy Policy
+Shape Shooter Privacy Policy

-This is the privacy policy for Color Ball Blast by Woosh Apps.
+This is the privacy policy for Shape Shooter by Woosh Apps.

 We at Woosh Apps value and respect your privacy.
 This app does NOT collect any data from it's users.